• Skip to primary navigation

 Yes, you certainly can freeze this dish.
 In fact, I always make a large batch and freeze half for another meal.

-Just allow the chowder to cool and then pack it into a rigid plastic container (Tupperware or similar) and freeze for up to 3 months.
+Just allow the chowder to cool and pack it into a rigid plastic container (Tupperware or similar) and freeze for up to 3 months.

 To use, tip the frozen chowder into a saucepan and heat gently over a very low heat until it has defrosted.
 Then turn the heat up slightly and continue to heat until it is piping hot.
 Serve immediately.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 • Wholewheat bread